-Relevant mitigation measures are recommended to minimise the seismic impact on assessed marine fauna species:

-- Recommended safety zones are based on the maximum threshold distances modelled for PTS (marine mammals and sea turtles) and potential mortal injury (fish) due to immediate exposure from single pulses and cumulative exposure from multiple pulses. - Implement a soft-start procedure if testing multiple seismic sources.
-Delay soft-starts if shoaling large pelagic fish, turtles, seals, or cetaceans are observed within the zone of impact. - Baseline noise measurements can provide useful information (prior to operations) when interpreting underwater noise predictions for the introduction of a new noise source.
-As such, it is recommended that underwater noise measurements be implemented that would include the deployment of underwater sound monitoring equipment to establish an actual baseline prior to the commencement of the survey and then operational levels of noise during the survey.
+Relevant mitigation measures are recommended to minimise impacts on assessed marine fauna.
+Recommended safety zones are based on the maximum threshold distances modelled for PTS (marine mammals and sea turtles) and potential mortal injury (fish) due to immediate exposure from single pulses and cumulative exposure from multiple pulses.
+Additional measures include the implementation of a soft-start procedure if testing multiple seismic sources.
+Delay soft-starts if slow swimming large pelagic fish, turtles, seals, or cetaceans are observed within the zone of impact.